Please proceed to read this topic all the way through. But also be sure to check out the Venus flytrap Dormancy frequently asked questions page.

 Potted plants in the fridge

-The Venus Fly Traps and their pots should be put into plastic bags and placed into the refrigerator for the 3 to 5 months.
-Obviously this takes up quite a bit of space in the fridge, so for that reason alone, it may want to be avoided.
+The Venus flytraps and their pots should be put into plastic bags and placed in the refrigerator for the 3 to 5 months.
+Obviously, this takes up quite a bit of space in the fridge, so for that reason alone, it may want to be avoided.
 If your fridge is like most people’s, it is probably already full most of the time.
-Also, Venus Fly Traps that are wintered this way are very susceptible to mold and other disease, so you will definitely want to use a light dusting of fungicide powder or protect the plants from mold in some other way.
-This is a must.
-You will also want to check in on the plants at least every couple of weeks throughout the 3 months or so that you leave them in the fridge to ensure that they aren’t molding.

-If you just want to enjoy your plant year round and don’t care about killing it, you can just skip dormancy.
-Venus Fly Traps can live for perhaps a few years without dormancy, but they will eventually start to decline and die.
+If you want to enjoy your plant year-round and don’t care about killing it, you can just skip dormancy.
+Venus flytraps can live for perhaps a few years without dormancy, but they will eventually start to decline and die.
 If you can get another plant and just want to enjoy the plant as much as you can, skipping dormancy is an option, though obviously an eventually fatal one.

-Head on over to the Venus Fly Trap Dormancy frequently asked questions page and see if your question is answered there.
-If you can’t find an answer to your question there or in this topic, feel free to ask me it in an email: email@example.com
+Head on over to the Venus flytrap Dormancy frequently asked questions page and see if your question is answered there.
+If you can’t find an answer to your question, feel free to shoot an email: email@example.com